pjotrp/heyu-run/README.md

 ```

 To switch off all known appliances and remove the queue, simply remove
-the database files and run --replay
+the database files and run --replay.
+It is safe to run --replay in a
+CRON job.
+I run --replay every few hours.

 To catch heyu errors you can send the STDERR output to a file and test the
 error return code with bash.
 We can also use 'tee' to send output to a